simon-ritchie/apysc/docs_src/source/sequential_animation.md

 ## Sequential animation interface calling on the same instance

-If you call each animation interface sequentially, these animations start in order (e.g., when the first animation completion, the second one starts).
+If you call each animation interface sequentially, these animations start in order (e.g., when the first animation completes, the second one starts).

 The following example sets the four animations of the coordinates.
 These animations do not start simultaneously: